 You can talk to the rehab counselor during the intake process to determine your options in shouldering the cost of drug rehab.

 When you are talking about how much is the average cost of rehab, you have to factor in the projected expenses arising from aftercare programs.
 These are instrumental to the success of the recovery due to the extensive relapse prevention techniques the patient will learn.
 Aside from that, the patient will also be taught real-life skills to make his transition back into mainstream society easier.
+If you find yourself asking more questions about addiction rehab when it comes to the cost of rehab, can you smoke cigarettes in rehab, how long does rehab take to complete or some of the most frequently asked questions about rehab we’re here to help!

 Talk with one of our Treatment Specialists!